Talking ‘brown babies’ history for the National Trust

 The lawn and back of Holnicote House

 Holnicote House, July 2024.
-Image: The MIxed Museum
+Image: The Mixed Museum

 Thanks to Professor Lucy Bland’s efforts connecting with over 60 wartime ‘brown babies’ we know that, while many of the children placed in homes had unhappy experiences, those placed at Holnicote House have fond memories of their early childhoods there.
 Over the past few years, we have worked with Lucy and members of our ‘brown babies’ network to share the history of Holnicote House through our ‘Brown Babies’ of WW2 digital exhibition and archive.